-Voyageur and Steve Maslowski have launched the planning phase for Wildlife Photographer: The Natural Path of Karl Maslowski, a one-hour documentary for distribution to public television viewers, teachers and students.
+Voyageur and Steve Maslowski have launched the planning phase for Wildlife Photographer: The Life of Karl Maslowski, a one-hour documentary for distribution to public television viewers, teachers and students.
 Karl Maslowski (1913-2006) helped introduce the wonders of the natural world to generations of American students, teachers and television viewers through his pioneering work as a wildlife photographer and filmmaker.
 During a remarkable career, Karl Maslowski contributed to some of the first nature films of Walt Disney, the National Audubon Society and National Geographic.
 During World War II, he filmed air battles as a combat cameraman under Major William Wyler, an Oscar-winning Hollywood director.
 Maslowski contributed thousands of photographs to books, calendars and magazines, including such National Wildlife, Time and Life.
 He also wrote 2,500 nature articles for The Cincinnati Enquirer.
 And, as a passionate conservationist, Maslowski helped establish two vital conservation organizations in Greater Cincinnati – the Cincinnati Nature Center, and Oxbow, Inc.

 The documentary examines the story of the man behind the camera.
 Karl Maslowski’s extensive writings, photographs and archival film are combined with interviews and fresh video and for an inspirational look at how a self-taught man of modest means became one of America’s first wildlife filmmakers.
 Photo: Karl Maslowski carries a photo blind into Reelfoot Lake cypress swamp, 1937.
 Courtesy, Maslowski Family.